Notifiable conditions reports: Technical notes

 - Rheumatic Heart Disease (RHD) became notifiable in Queensland on 1 September 2018, therefore numbers do not appear before this date.
 RHD notifications are reported by the date notified to the Queensland Department of Health.

-- COVID-19 became notifiable in Queensland on 30 January 2020, therefore numbers do not appear before this date.
+- Respiratory Syncytial Virus (RSV) became notifiable in Queensland on 1 July 2021, therefore numbers do not appear before this date.

 Reports of weekly and annual data